definev/definev.github.io/content/posts/create-an-extensible-custom-theme-in-flutter/index.md

 }
 ```

-We reduce to just 27 line of code to get your own custom theme with buttery-smooth 🤌 fast 💨 extensible 🧩
+We reduce the code to just 27 lines to get our own custom theme with buttery-smooth 🤌 fast 💨 extensible 🧩 features.